 5.Adding stress and emotion to your avatar’s responses

-Avatar responses can be modified to be more energetic via stress tags, or to be expressed with differing emotion using the emotion tags.
+Avatar responses (generated from Google Sheets) can be modified to be more energetic via stress tags, or to be expressed with differing emotion using the emotion tags.
 In addition, there are a number of special gestures that can be triggered by explicitly indicating those gestures inline in the response utterance.
+Note that this feature is not available for Google DialogueFlow responses.

 Each word has a stress value going from 0 to 1 (defaults to 0).
 To change the stress of a particular word (for emphasis, for example).
 You can add the stress markup before a word like this: